 We will participate in electronic positive response, if available within an operating state (or region/province).

-Organizations that perform locates of any underground facilities in support of a locate request.
+Organizations that perform locates of any underground facilities in support of a locate request received through an 811 center.

 We have a whistleblower and stop-work authority for employees and have shared it with all affected workers (including all field laborers, supervisors, and other workers who work alongside until excavation is complete, but excluding administrative workers without field responsibilities, casual employee visitors, inspectors not associated with field work).
 As a participant in DPI, we commit that affected workers will be explicitly notified of management’s commitment to safe digging, and encouraged and empowered to stop work, without fear of retribution, when they observe a situation that is unsafe or in conflict with safe excavation policies, rules, or laws.